goodybag/cater-api-server/workers/README.md

 Workers
 ---

+> "Better three hours too soon than a minute too late"

 The workers are processes separate from the main web worker that handles http requests for Goodybag.com.
 Ideally, computationally heavy or I/O intensive work should be separated from the web worker.